pbrb/pbrb.gov/_pages/about.md

 ### FASTA

-The Federal Assets Sale & Transfer Act of 2016, commonly referred to as FASTA, outlines the Board's roles and responsibilities for delivering the mission of identifying underutilized Federal real property.
+The Federal Assets Sale & Transfer Act of 2016, commonly referred to as FASTA, outlines the Board's roles and responsibilities for  identifying underutilized Federal real property.

 #### Identify High Value Assets (HVAs)
 The Board used a variety of sources to identify underutilized HVAs to include: